Updated Ratings and Current Bonus Offers for Every NJ Sports Betting App

 It is important to review the terms and conditions for any offer prior to registering.
 For instance, a deposit bonus with DraftKings has a 20x rollover requirement, while a deposit bonus with SugarHouse has a 2x rollover requirement.
 So, a $100 bonus on DraftKings would require $2,000 in wagers before you get your full bonus, while a $100 bonus on SugarHouse would require just $200 in wagers.

 Our favorite sportsbook offers for New Jersey this June include two new promotions for the 2021 NBA Playoffs.
-Each bonus offers you a massive odds boost on any game throughout the NBA and NHL playoffs and can also be applied to a 2020 Euros wager or a golf major.
+Each bonus offers you a massive odds boost on any game throughout the NBA Finals and can also be applied to any 2021 Olympics wager.

 New Jersey has been the largest sports betting market in the US by total handle for each of the past six months.
 It has been quite the feat for NJ to surpass Nevada as the sports betting capital of the US.